bsgbryan/bsgbryan.github.io/_posts/2018-05-15-ideas-for-jumpy-pcg.md

 3D noise is exactly the same as 2D noise - except that it includes the Z axis.
 The extra axis allows us to store vastly more information in our map; specifically, (xy)<sup>z</sup>.

-Another benfit of 3D noise is: it naturally to the volumetric nature of terrain.
+Another benfit of 3D noise is: it naturally maps to the volumetric nature of terrain.
 3D noise gives us a simple, intuitive way to express rules and constraints in 3D space.

 Where did this come from?
 =========================

 I've been working with pcg for a while now.
 I've been using 2D Perlin Noise and 2D masks for generating terrain.
-While these do work, I'm not happy with the uniform distrobution of vertices along the x and z axes.
-The low poly look I'm going for requires vertex position variation along the x and z coordinates.
+While these do work, I'm not happy with the uniform distribution of vertices along the x and z axes.
+The low poly look I'm going for requires vertex position variation along x and z.
 Additionally, I want to be able to use different sets of rules to render different materials (rocks, rollung hills, grassy plains, mountains, deserts, etc).
 While I imagine I could define all the rules and constraints I want using 2D maps, a 3D map seems like a much more natural fit.

 Unknowns
 ========